Detroit Compuware Ambassadors

+The Detroit Compuware Ambassadors were a junior ice hockey team in the Ontario Hockey League for two seasons from 1990 to 1992, based in Detroit, Michigan.
+The team's owners also operated similarly named teams in the Tier I Elite Hockey League, and the North American Hockey League.

 History

 The Detroit Compuware Hockey organization was founded in the mid 1970s by Compuware owner/president Peter Karmanos and his partner Thomas Thewes.
 The organization grew to include all age levels of hockey including Junior 'A'.
 The Junior 'A 'team competed in the North American Hockey League.
 Some of its alumni include Eric Lindros, Pat LaFontaine, Mike Modano, Al Iafrate, David Legwand, Derian Hatcher and Doug Weight.
 The program was so successful that its owners endeavored to expand the Compuware Ambassador program to play at a higher level.

 Karmanos had previous experience in the OHL, owning the Windsor Spitfires team during the 1980s that won the J. Ross Robertson Cup in 1988.
 Karmanos sold the Spitfires in 1989 after a failed attempt to relocate the team across the river.
 Karmanos also failed in his bid to buy out and relocate the Sault Ste.
 Marie Greyhounds.
 Failing which, Karmanos chose the route of an expansion team.
 The Detroit Compuware Ambassadors were granted as an expansion franchise in the Ontario Hockey League on December 11, 1989.
 Detroit became the first American-based team in the league.
 Andy Weidenbach was named the team's first coach.
 Following Karmanos to Detroit from the Windsor Compuware Spitfires would be team president Jim Rutherford and general manager Tony McDonald.